guybedford/import-maps-extensions/README.md

 Implementation Status: Pending

-This proposal is about enabling resolution-level integrity properties through import maps.
+This proposal is about enabling resolution-level isolation properties through import maps.

 ### Problem Statement

 Import maps act as the source of truth for resolution.
-With a small extension their mandate to also act as the comprehensive source of truth for what can be imported, we effectively are able to treat it as a form of resolution lock and know without doubt that scopes cannot import from other scopes they have not been given access to.
+With a small extension to their mandate to also act as the comprehensive source of truth for what can be imported, we effectively are able to treat it as a form of resolution isolation to know without doubt that scopes cannot import from other scopes they have not been given access to.

-The idea is that within a package scope, loading URLs that are child URLs of the package scope itself is fine, but loading URLs that are on other origins or other base-level scopes would be a violation of authority, unless those mappings are explicitly provided through the scope map.
+The idea is that within a package scope, loading URLs that are child URLs of the package scope itself is permitted, but loading URLs on other origins or outside of the base-level scope would be a violation of this isolation authority, unless those mappings are explicitly provided through the scope map.

 ### Proposal

-The proposal is to provide a new `"secureScopes": true` boolean in the import map, which when enabled treats each scope as being a comprehensively mapped scope.
+The proposal is to provide a new `"isolatedScopes": true` boolean in the import map, which when enabled treats each scope as being a comprehensively isolated scope.

-This means that:
+An isolated scope then has the following rules:

 1. Scopes cannot import URLs that are not child URLs of the scope itself, or explicit bare specifier mappings enabled within the scope.
 2. Scopes do not exhibit fallback behaviours - if there is no match for a given import, an error is thrown, rather than checking parent scopes and `"imports"`.

-The above is enough to provide a simple package-level guarantees locking down importer escalations with the import map.
+The above is enough to provide simple package-level guarantees locking down importer isolation escalations with the import map.

 ### Alternatives